Kenneth Wilkinson: Legacy

-Among the popular performers whom he recorded over years were Mantovani, the Ted Heath Band, Vera Lynn, Edmundo Ros, Jo Stafford and Rosemary Squires.
+Among the popular performers whom he recorded over the years were Mantovani, the Ted Heath Band, Vera Lynn, Edmundo Ros, Jo Stafford and Rosemary Squires.

 Personal life and awards

 Wilkinson married Miriam Tombs in 1938, and they had four children (two sons, two daughters).

 On retiring, Wilkinson received a special gold disc produced by Decca with extracts of his recordings.
 He received three Grammys for engineering: 1973, 1975, and 1978.
 He also received an audio award from Hi-Fi magazine in 1981 and the Walter Legge Award in 2003 "…for extraordinary contribution to the field of recording classical music".

 Wilkinson died in Norwich at the age of 91.